AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 3. There is a person with the mobile phone number `88812457`.

 **Steps:**
-1. Test case: `add n/Lim Wei Sheng, Brendan e/brendanl@gmail.com p/96734294 a/Blk 653C Jurong West Street 61 Singapore 643653 t/PRUGrowth` (adding a person with invalid name value).
+1. Test case: `add n/Lim Wei Sheng, Brendan e/brendanl@gmail.com p/96734294 a/Blk 653C Jurong West Street 61 Singapore 643653 t/PRUGrowth`.

 **Expected Result:**
 1. Person is **not** added to FINDvisor.